microsoft/api-guidelines/Guidelines.md

 Services that support both subscription types SHOULD provide differentiated developer experiences for the two types:

-1. Firehose – Services MUST NOT require developers to create code except to directly verify and respond to notifications.
+1. Firehose – Services MUST NOT require developers to create code except to verify and respond to notifications directly.
 Services MUST provide administrative UI for subscription management.
 Services SHOULD NOT assume that end users are aware of the subscription, only the subscribing application's functionality.
 2. Per-user – Services MUST provide an API for developers to create and manage subscriptions as part of their app as well as verifying and responding to notifications.
-Services MAY expect end users to be aware of subscriptions and MUST allow end users to revoke subscriptions where they were created directly in response to user actions.
+Services MAY expect end-users to be aware of subscriptions and MUST allow end-users to revoke subscriptions where they were created directly in response to user actions.

 ### 15.4.
 Call sequences
 The call sequence for a firehose subscription MUST follow the diagram below.
-It shows manual registration of application and subscription, and then the end user making use of one of the service's APIs.
+It shows manual registration of application and subscription, and then the end-user making use of one of the service's APIs.
 At this part of the flow, two things MUST be stored:

 1. The service MUST store the end user's act of consent to receiving notifications from this specific application (typically a background usage OAUTH scope.)
-2. The subscribing application MUST store the end user's tokens in order to call back for details once notified of changes.
+2. The subscribing application MUST store the end user's tokens to call back for details once notified of changes.

 The final part of the sequence is the notification flow itself.

-Non-normative implementation guidance:  A resource in the service changes and the service needs to run the following logic:
+Non-normative implementation guidance:  A resource in the service changes, and the service needs to run the following logic:

 1. Determine the set of users who have access to the resource, and could thus expect apps to receive notifications about it on their behalf.
 2. See which of those users have consented to receiving notifications and from which apps.